 Family dinner time is an important part of the day.
-Not only is it a time to sit down and have a nutritious meal, it also provides family members with the opportunity to connect with each other as they talk about the events of the day.
+Not only is it a time to sit down and have a nutritious meal, but it also provides family members with the opportunity to connect as they talk about the events of the day.

 For children and teens, this mealtime ritual has numerous benefits, ranging from improved health to better outcomes at school.
 Discover five benefits of regular family dinners, and learn why you should make a family meal part of your daily routine.

 Family dinners lead to healthy weight

 Regular family dinners can have a significant impact on your child’s health.
 According to the results of a study in a 2005 edition of Obesity, children aged 9 to 14 who eat family dinners on all days or most days are less likely to be overweight than children who eat family dinners never or only some days.

 A 2011 study in Pediatrics found that children and teens who had family meals at least three times per week were more likely to be at a healthy weight and to have healthy diets than were those who had family meals fewer than three times per week.
 Children whose families eat dinner together six to seven days per week also have higher quality diets than children whose families eat dinner together less often, according to research in a 2010 edition of the European Journal of Clinical Nutrition.